Basic Concept of HashMap

 Of course, directly using %

-However, the main purpose of this chapter is to help you understand how to implement a simple hash table, so we will ignore these optimization details.
-If you're interested, you can check out the source code of Java's HashMap to see how it implements the hash
+However, the main purpose of this chapter is to help you understand the implementation of a simple hash table, so we'll skip these optimization details.
+If you're interested, you can look at the source code of Java's HashMap and see how it implements this hash

 function.